KushalB/KushalB/README.md

-- 👋 Hi, I’m @KushalB
+- 👋 Hi, I’m Kushal Basu
-- 👀 I’m interested in ...
+- 👀 I’m interested in Programming and Technology in general
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on NodeJS projects
-- 📫 How to reach me ...
+- 📫 How to reach me kushalbasu2@gmail.com

 <!---
 KushalB/KushalB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.